uppedtrout/Better-config/README.md

 ISHARI LU SAYAN SAYAMMI YE
 LA URRADA ULTU MUXXISHA!
 THE CROWN OF ANU OF CALLING
-THE FRONTLET OF CALLINGDownloaded from www.holybooks.com THE COPPER DAGGER OF INANNA OF CALLING
+THE FRONTLET OF CALLING
+THE COPPER DAGGER OF INANNA OF CALLING
-THE SEAL OF THE NORTH GATEDownloaded from www.holybooks.com THE SEAL OF THE EAST GATE
+THE SEAL OF THE NORTH GATE
+THE SEAL OF THE EAST GATE
-THE SEAL OF THE SOUTH GATEDownloaded from www.holybooks.com THE SEAL OF THE WEST GATE
+THE SEAL OF THE SOUTH GATE
+THE SEAL OF THE WEST GATE
-ONE TYPE OF MANDAL OF CALLINGDownloaded from www.holybooks.com ANOTHER TYPEDownloaded from www.holybooks.com
+ONE TYPE OF MANDAL OF CALLING
+ANOTHER TYPE
 THE BOOK OF FIFTY NAMES
 THE BOOK OF FIFTY NAMES OF MARDUK, DEFEATER OF THE ANCIENT ONES